-She was selected in the second round of the 2006WNBA draft by the Washington Mystics.
-While continuing her WNBA playing career, she is also serving as an assistant coach at UNLV.
+She was selected in the second round of the 2006WNBA draft by the Washington Mystics and is serving as an assistant coach at UNLV.

 Lisa Willis 2003-2006 • Guard

 The best three-point shooter in UCLA history, Lisa Willis finished her career as the school's all-time leader in three-point shots made with 256 and the Pac-10's all-time leader in career steals with 368.